lah7/sims2-wine-patches/README.md

        make install -j4

 To speed up compiling, change `-j4` to the number of processor cores you have.

+If running via `make` only, you can use the `wine` script to run the build.

 #### macOS Support